ramonsuarez/ramonsuarez.github.io/content/post/fred-destins-workshop-on-hacking-venture-capi.md

     - vc
 post_format: []
 ---
-<div class="posterous_bookmarklet_entry">> ### LIFT10: Workshop on Hacking Venture Capital
+> ### LIFT10: Workshop on Hacking Venture Capital
 >
-> <div class="entry-content"><div class="entry-body">This morning at the excellent LIFT Conference I gave a two hour workshop on “[Hacking Venture Capital](http://liftconference.com/fr/lift10/workshops/hacking-venture-capital)” designed to give entrepreneurs a hands-on experience of (a) pitching and (b) negotiating with detailed debrief and tricks of the trade.
+> This morning at the excellent LIFT Conference I gave a two hour workshop on “[Hacking Venture Capital](http://liftconference.com/fr/lift10/workshops/hacking-venture-capital)” designed to give entrepreneurs a hands-on experience of (a) pitching and (b) negotiating with detailed debrief and tricks of the trade.
 As promised I wanted to share the material and presentations, with my thanks to @venturehacks for a good part of the content.
 >
 > First off the two prezis and then the case study material (i used ERPLY as inspiration).
 >